QuentinRa/blog.quentinra.dev/info/java/beginner/mcq.md

 What's the difference between ``==`` and `equals`.

 <blockquote class="spoiler">
-None by default, they both check if two object have the same address.
+None by default, they both check if two objects have the same address.
-But object can override <b>equals</b> and check the value rather than the address.
+But a class can override <b>equals</b> and check the value rather than the address.
 For primitives types, <b>==</b> is checking the value.
 </blockquote>